-Local SEO is very important to the success of a lawyer’s online marketing efforts especially when the attorney serves clients near the law firm’s physical location.
-One reason why local SEO is important to law firms is because the volume of mobile search queries with “local intent” and “near me” searches continues to rise.
+Local SEO for lawyers is very important to the success of a lawyer’s online marketing efforts especially when the attorney serves clients near the law firm’s physical location.
+One reason why local SEO is important to law firms is that the volume of mobile search queries with “local intent” and “near me” searches continues to rise.
 In fact, approximately 50% of all search queries are conducted on a smartphone, and over 50% of those mobile search queries have local intent.
 Stated another way, nearly 100% of mobile users look up local information on their smartphones and the primary functions are calling or visiting a business.
 In this article, I explain the primary difference between Local SEO and SEO, what are local “citations,” other reasons why Local SEO is important to a law firm’s online marketing, and the best ways to take control of your law firm’s local listings.

-How is Local SEO Different from SEO?
+How is Local Law Firm SEO Different from SEO?

-Local SEO includes the development of “citations” which are references on other webpages of your law firm’s name, address and phone number (NAP).
+Local SEO includes the development of “citations” which are references on other webpages of your law firm’s name, address, and phone number (NAP).
 Citations to your law firm aren’t the same thing as links to your firm website from other sites.
 Citations are merely mentions of your law firm’s NAP.
 To Google, these citations increase your law firm’s prominence in a specific city or region regardless of whether there is an actual link to your firm’s website.

 Basically, there are 5 basic types of sites that are relevant to Local SEO:

 |1.||Data Aggregators||Data aggregators collect and compile information from various sources and oftentimes offer results or access for resale.
 In the context of Local SEO, data aggregators include Factual, Neustar/LocalEze, Placable, BrightLocal, and Yext.|